 Many drivers have told us that some of our support policies feel stacked against them and seem to put riders’ interests above theirs.
-In response to that feedback, we’ve begun to make updates to customer support policies in the US and Canada that give drivers more of a say on concerns and complaints that affect their bottom line, including:
+In response to that feedback, we’ve begun to make updates to a handful of policies in the US and Canada that affect a driver’s bottom line, including:

 - Rider Complaints: When looking into rider complaints related to poor driving, we’ll now take into account driver history.
 Going forward someone with three rider complaints but just 100 trips under their belt will be treated very differently than a driver who has received three complaints but completed 10,000 trips.
 Instead of a one-size-fits all approach, this policy will take the entirety of a driver’s time using Uber into account.

 - Wrong Driver Reports: In addition to relying on rider feedback when suspending a driver—for example, a rider writes in saying that their driver didn’t look like the picture in the app—we will use technology like Real Time ID to validate that the driver is who they say they are and get them back on the road quickly.
 This will mean less unnecessary time off the road for drivers.

 - Wrong Rider Pickups: There are times when riders report that someone took a trip on their account that wasn’t them.
 Before, we used to take the rider’s word for it.
 Now, if a driver disputes this claim, we’ll use technology and input from drivers to determine and validate what actually took place.